crwilcox/chriswilcoxracing.github.io/_posts/2023-07-15-WMRRA Round 4 .md

 ![Photo by Louis Stevenson](/img/race-report-photos/2023/wmrra-r4/STF09697.jpg)

-Portland runs a very similar schedule both days; a 600SS and 600SBK event each day.
+OMRRA, the host of our PIR rounds, runs a very similar schedule both days; a 600SS and 600SBK event each day.
 I took to the grid for 600SS and got a reasonably good start.
 The chicane can be a bit of a jam point so getting off the line and keeping your elbows out on the start is important.
 When I came into turn 3 though red flags were showing.